chrisgrieser/nvim-scissors/README.md

 ### Editing snippets in the popup window
-The popup is just one window, so you can move between the prefix area and the body with `j` and `k` or any other movement commands. ("Prefix" is how trigger words are referred to in the VSCode format.)
+The popup is just one window, so you can move between the prefix area and the body with `j` and `k` or any other movement command. ("Prefix" is how trigger words are referred to in the VSCode format.)

 Use `showHelp` (default keymap: `?`) to show a notification containing all keymaps.

-The popup intelligently adapts to changes in the prefix area: Each line represents one prefix, and creating or removing lines thus changes the number of prefixes.
+The popup intelligently adapts to changes in the prefix area: Each line represents one prefix, and creating or removing lines in that area thus changes the number of prefixes.

 <img alt="Showcase prefix change" width=70% src="https://github.com/chrisgrieser/nvim-scissors/assets/73286100/d54f96c2-6751-46e9-9185-77b63eb2664a">